Share article

 Our Structure

-The NZIA Council
+The NZIA Board

-Members nationwide elect representatives to Te Kāhui Whaihanga New Zealand Institute of Architects Council.
+Members nationwide elect representatives to Te Kāhui Whaihanga New Zealand Institute of Architects Board.
 Policies set by council fit broadly into the following areas: practice support, membership services and professional development.
 A network of eight branches throughout the country provides a local focus for members, who use their branch as an avenue for involvement in the Institute’s activities.
 The day-to-day work of the Institute is undertaken by a small team of professionals led by a chief executive.